yuanqing/create-figma-plugin/README.md

 ### Command

-A plugin command is specified as a function with the following signature:
+A plugin command is specified as a function with the signature:

 ```js
 export default function (figma, {showUI, postMessage, onMessage}) {